Cal U’s pre-law program helps you build a strong academic foundation while preparing you for law school or other graduate studies.

 No particular major is required for law school admission.
 In fact, most law schools want students to have a broad-based undergraduate education that prepares them to read, write and think.

 Law schools accept students from almost any major, as long as the program of study is academically rigorous.
 Students should look for a major that offers personal fulfillment and that they find both interesting and challenging.
 To learn more about choosing a major, see preparing for law school.

-In addition to academic preparation, the pre-law program offers guidance and opportunities for undergraduate students through pre-law advising and the student-led Pre-law Society.
-Both are open to any student in any major.
+In addition to academic preparation, the pre-law program offers guidance and opportunities for undergraduate students through pre-law advising, which is open to any student in any major.